Mott metal-insulator transitions in pressurized layered trichalcogenides

-Although the Mott transition was first identified by Mott and Peierls in 1937~\cite{Mott1937}, and the canonical model for the metal-insulator transition was proposed by Hubbard in 1963~\cite{Hubbard1963}, there are very few solids that are known to undergo purely electronic and bandwidth-controlled metal-insulator transitions (MITs), as was originally envisioned by Hubbard.
-By a purely electronic transition we mean one that does not involve a strong structural distortion or a concomitant structural phase transition.
-Even less common are such transitions in two-dimensional materials, and to our knowledge there is no known example of an electronically driven MIT among the van der Waals (vdW) materials.
+Surprisingly, there are very few solids that are known to undergo purely electronic and bandwidth-controlled MITs, as was originally envisioned by Hubbard.
+From the theoretical side, there is growing evidence that starting from the metallic side, the MIT would not have occurred in any of above three systems ($R$NiO$_3$, V$_2$O$_3$, and VO$_2$) in the absence of a simultaneous structural distortion.
+Even less common are such transitions in two-dimensional materials, which might be useful for ultrathin electronic and spintronic applications, and to our knowledge there is no known example of an electronically driven MIT among the van der Waals (vdW) materials except the recently discovered Mott phase and superconductivity in twisted bilayer graphene~\cite{TWG_Nature2018_1,TWG_Nature2018_2}.

-Electronic bandwidth-controlled MITs can be very useful for practical applications because the switching can be extremely fast, as it does not involve the slow lattice degrees of freedom.
-Moreover, the induced metallic state has better mobility because of the reduced density of impurities compared to doped Mott insulators.
-The fast switching in the two-dimensional vdW materials might be useful for ultrathin electronic and spintronic applications.

-The most commonly studied examples of MITs are either {\it a}) the filling-controlled one, such as the doped cuprates~\cite{Bednorz1986}, or {\it b}) the MIT strongly coupled with the lattice degrees of freedom, such as in the rare-earth nickelates $R$NiO$_3$ ($R$ being a rare-earth element)~\cite{RNOPD,RNOreview}.
-The filling-controlled MIT of type ({\it a}) inevitably leads to strong inhomogeneity at the atomic scale due to the impurities introduced by the chemical doping.
-Hence, it is difficult to access the homogeneous limit, and electronic mean free path tends to be exceptionally short because the correlation strength in such systems is typically far above the critical value~\cite{Qazilbash2006}.
-Among the systems that undergo bandwidth-induced MITs of type ({\it b}), the most often studied materials include V$_2$O$_3$~\cite{Morin1959,McWhan1971,Carter1993}, VO$_2$~\cite{Morin1959,Qazilbash2007}, and $R$NiO$_3$~\cite{RNOPD,RNOreview}.
-In all these examples, the structural degrees of freedom play a crucial role at the transition.

-From the theoretical side, there is growing evidence that starting from the metallic side, the MIT would not have occurred in any of these three systems in the absence of a simultaneous structural distortion.
-For example, the bond disproportionation between the short and long Ni-O bonds is crucial for the appearance of the Mott state in $R$NiO$_3$~\cite{Lucian2017,Johnston2014PRL,Park2012PRL,Mizokawa2000PRB}.
-Similarly, the dimerization of vanadium atoms is crucial for the occurrence of the insulating state in monoclinic VO$_2$~\cite{Brito2016,Biermann2004}.
-Interestingly, there have been several recent reports that the MIT in VO$_2$ can be decoupled from the monoclinic-to-rutile structural transition~\cite{HTKim2006PRL,Arcangeletti2007}, and there is supporting experimental evidence of the existence of a monoclinic metallic state~\cite{Stefanovich2000}.
-Because of this decoupling of the electronic and lattice transitions, the MIT and the resistive switching in VO$_2$ can be record-fast~\cite{Ramanathan2010,Zheng2011ARMR}.